skohub-io/skohub-vocabs/README.md

 ## Serving from other location than root (`/`)

-If you want to serve your sites from another location than root, you can make use of the `BASEURL`-variable in `.env`.
+If you want to serve your sites from another location than root, you can make use of the `BASEURL`-variable.
-If you are using a VS Code plugin like [Vscode Live Server](https://github.com/ritwickdey/vscode-live-server-plus-plus) or `python -m http.server` to preview the built pages, you might get errors when clicking links, because the files are in the `public/` folder.
+E.g. if you are using a VS Code plugin like [Vscode Live Server](https://github.com/ritwickdey/vscode-live-server-plus-plus) or `python -m http.server` to preview the built pages, you might get errors when clicking links, because the files are in the `public/` folder.
-To fix this set `BASEURL=public` in your `.env` file.
+You can either `cp .env.example .env` and then set your `BASEURL` in `.env`: `BASEURL=public` Or you can prefix the build command: `BASEURL=public npm run build`.

 ## UI Configuration